pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

  }
 ```

-The library also had to provide a tools for efficiently switching over enums of features called
+The library also had to provide tools for efficiently switching over enums of features called
 `SwitchStore` and `CaseLet`.
 These concepts now completely go away and one can use a regular
 `switch` statement: